Blendify/blender-manual/blender_docs/manual/interface/window_system/regions.rst

 Toolbar
 =======

-The *Toolbar* (on the left side of editor area) contains the tool settings.
+The *Toolbar* (on the left side of editor area) contains a set of interactive tools.
 :kbd:`T` toggles the visibility of Toolbar.

 .. tip::